maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="for-avaraexpr1-to-aexpr2-step-aexpr3-statmnt-and-next-avaravar"></a>
 ### `FOR` *avar*=*aexpr1* `TO` *aexpr2* [`STEP` *aexpr3*] {:|}<CR>} [*statmnt*,{:|}<CR>}...] and `NEXT` [*avar*,[*avar*,...]]

 Another of the common statements found in BASIC is the FOR/NEXT loop.
+This is intended to perform a sequence of actions a set number of times.
+The statements are those between the `FOR` and its corresponding `NEXT`, which is known as the *body* of the loop.
+The same behavior can be accomplished using IF statements, but FOR/NEXT loops are optimized to make them run much faster.
-When this is encountered at runtime, the system calculates the value *aexpr2* and caches it on the stack.
-If the optional `STEP` is used, it also calculates and caches the value of *aexpr3*, if `STEP `is not used, it defaults to the value 1.
-It then sets the value of *avar* to the calculated value of *aexpr1*.

-Execution then continues by performing any following statements, continuing until it encounters the `NEXT`.
-At that point, it adds the value of *aexpr3* to *avar* and compares it to *aexpr2*; if the result in *avar* is less or equal than *aexpr2*, it returns to the first statement after the `FOR`, if it is larger than *aexpr2*, it continues with the statement after the `NEXT`, thereby terminating the loop.
+When a `FOR` is encountered at runtime, the system calculates the values of all of the provided *aexpr*s. `STEP` is optional, and if it is missing, *aexpr3* is set to 1. *avar* is then set to the value of *aexpr1*.
+It then continues execution at the next statement, continuing as normal until it reaches the `NEXT`.
+At that point, it adds the value in *aexpr3* to *avar*.
+If the result in *avar* is now equal to or larger than *aexpr2*, execution continues with the statement after the `NEXT`.
+If the value is smaller, execution returns to the statement after the `FOR`, continuing the loop.

+In most cases, FOR/NEXT loops are used where a pre-determined number of executions is desired.
+However, it is possible to change the normal behavior, either by assigning a value into *avar* to cause it to exit at the `NEXT`, or alternately, branching out of the body using a `GOTO` or `IF`.
+Branching out may cause errors later in execution, and some dialects offer solutions for this, like `POP`.

-Some dialects allow the variable name to be left off the `NEXT`, although this is sometimes considered bad form.
+Many dialects allow the variable name to be left off the `NEXT`, although this is sometimes considered bad form.
 Others, like later versions of Microsoft BASIC, allow multiple comma-separated variable names, so a single `NEXT` can close multiple loops.
 RetroBASIC supports all of these forms.

 #### Examples:

-This code will produce ten lines of output, containing the numbers 1 through 10:
+This code will produce five lines of output, containing the numbers 1 through 5:

-    10 FOR X = 1 TO 10
+    10 FOR X = 1 TO 5
     20 PRINT X
     30 NEXT X

+This program will produce:

+     1
+     2
+     3
+     4
+     5

+The same output can be generated using branching:

+    10 X=X+1
+    20 PRINT X
+    30 IF X<5 THEN 10

+Using FOR/NEXT for this sort of task makes the code run faster and more clearly indicates the intentions of the programmer.

-This example is similar to the one above but demonstrates multiple statements in the `FOR/NEXT` "block", as well as leaving off the variable name from the `NEXT`:
+This example is similar to the one above but demonstrates multiple statements in the FOR/NEXT body, as well as leaving off the variable name from the `NEXT`:

     10 FOR Y=10 TO 20 STEP 2
     20 A=A+Y
     30 PRINT A
     40 NEXT

+Loops can be *nested* inside another loop:

+    10 FOR X=1 TO 3
+    20 PRINT "OUTER LOOP"
+    30 Z=0
+    40 Z=Z+2
+    50 FOR Y=1 to 5 STEP Z
+    60 PRINT "     INNER LOOP"
+    70 NEXT Y
+    80 NEXT X

+This program will produce:

+    OUTER LOOP
+         INNER LOOP
+         INNER LOOP
+         INNER LOOP
+    OUTER LOOP
+         INNER LOOP
+         INNER LOOP
+         INNER LOOP
+    OUTER LOOP
+         INNER LOOP
+         INNER LOOP
+         INNER LOOP

 #### Notes:

 In home computer interpreters, `FOR/NEXT` loops are much faster than loops constructed using `IF/THEN`.
-This is because the values of *aexpr1* and *aexpr2* are calculated only once when the loop is first encountered, and then *cached* for future reference.
-Using an `IF`, the system has to re-evaluate all of the expressions every time through the loop.
-Additionally, the starting position of the loop is saved in the same manner as a `GOSUB`, meaning the loop does not have to search for the top of the list of statements.
-In the most common case that the loop is not yet complete, it can move back to the correct statement immediately.
-Even in compiled versions, which calculate the statement locations for all branches, skipping the calculations of the *aexpr*s can still result in noticeable performance improvements.
+This is because the values of the *aexpr*s are calculated only once when the loop is first encountered, and then cached on the runtime stack for future reference.
+Using an `IF`, the system has to re-evaluate the expressions every time through the loop.
+Additionally, the starting position of the loop is saved in the same manner as a `GOSUB`, meaning the loop does not have to search through the list of statements to find the top of the loop.
+If the loop is not yet complete, which is typically the majority of times, it can move back to the correct statement immediately.
+Even in compiled versions, which calculate the statement locations for all branches and thus makes branching much faster, skipping the repeated calculations of the *aexpr*s can still result in noticeable performance improvements.

 Some dialects from the early microcomputer era do not have FOR/NEXT loops, the most prominent example being Tiny BASIC.
 Code for these interpreters will use `IF/THEN` for looping, and would normally run very slow as a result.
-A few dialects, notably Atari and Sinclair, do not cache the memory location of the first statement in the block, but cache the line number instead.
+A few dialects, notably Atari and Sinclair, do not cache the memory location of the first statement in the block, but the line number instead.
 These dialects run much slower, as they have to search through the entire program to find the top of the loop over and over again.
-This led to various dialect-specific tricks intended to improve performance.
+This led to various platform-specific tricks intended to improve performance.
 All of these run essentially instantaneously in RetroBASIC.

 Dartmouth and most other compilers, as well as the later ANSI Full BASIC, do not run the body of the loop if the index value is beyond the upper limit when it enters the loop.
 For instance: